 Why is it important to use growth hacks?

-Growth hacks are an effective approach to grow your small business in a short time without major capital investments in paid social, paid search, high-end marketing tools and other costly marketing tactics.
+Growth hacks are an effective approach to growing your small business in a short time without major capital investments in paid social, paid search, high-end marketing tools, and other costly marketing tactics.
 It allows small businesses to compete in the marketplace even though they don’t have the huge budgets of enterprise corporations.
 Containing costs means that you employ innovation and creativity to scale your business instead of large amounts of cash.

 Through the use of various marketing tactics, growth hackers grow their customer base and keep them coming back for more.
 And isn’t that the goal?

 7 simple growth hacks

 So, what growth hacks might you leverage for your small business or startup without a sizeable investment?
 Here are seven growth hacking methods to help you grow your business: